ubc-library-rc/intro-metadata/content/04-in-practice.md

 <img src="images/DCmetadata_01.png" alt="cIRcle DC example 1" width="510"/>
 <img src="images/DCmetadata_02.png" alt="cIRcle DC example 2" width="510"/>

-* Here’s a screenshot from cIRcle (UBC’s digital repository), which uses Dublin Core (these screenshots are from the back-end repository platform so you can see the schema elements, but presents a bit differently publicly).
+* Here’s a screenshot from cIRcle (UBC’s digital repository; these screenshots are from the back-end repository platform so you can see the schema elements, but presents a bit differently publicly).
 It uses the Dublin Core schema with selected elements (some of which are repeatable, some of which use controlled vocabulary).
 The elements are flexible for the variety of content held by the repository.

 Data Documentation Initiative (DDI) example ([ICPSR](https://www.openicpsr.org/openicpsr/project/116562/version/V1/view;jsessionid=507E1914F18B7353C7EE776D4B248030))

 <img src="images/DDImetadata.png" alt="DDI example" width="510"/>

 * Here’s a screenshot from the Inter-university Consortium for Political and Social Research (ICPSR), which is a data archive for the social sciences.
-It uses the DDI schema, expressed here in XML.
-You can see it’s a bit more complex with hierarchies and element attributes.
+It uses the DDI schema, expressed here in XML (XML is commonly used to store and share metadata, because it’s both human and machine readable).
+It’s a bit more complex with hierarchies and element attributes.

 ISO 19115 example ([U.S. Geological Survey](https://www.sciencebase.gov/catalog/file/get/59f8af92e4b063d5d309f043?name=USGS_BBLEH_2012.xml&allowOpen=true))